nikasimovich/md19/_agendas/week-6.md

 - Student "on deck" responds first!

 ### Homework
 - Based on today&rsquo;s critique, pick one idea to move forward with.
 Create storyboards for your concept.
 The storyboards should be static (no animation) and should sketch out what will occur in each video.
-Consider the storyboards the first frmae of each video, with some notes about how it will change.
+Consider the storyboards the first frame of each video, with some notes about how it will change.
 Start thinking about if you&rsquo;ll use filmed footage, motion graphics or a combination of both.
 Consider how the visuals inform your concept, and how the three videos will feel like a system.
 - Read [‘Nerd,’ ‘Nonsmoker,’ ‘Wrongdoer’: How Might A.I.
 Label You?](https://www.nytimes.com/2019/09/20/arts/design/imagenet-trevor-paglen-ai-facial-recognition.html) and write a [discussion question](https://paper.dropbox.com/doc/Nerd-Nonsmoker-Wrongdoer-How-Might-A.I.-Label-You-Discussion-Question--AlyA18ol~fbdTWBo7WTlE73EAQ-ggp4GlMtXquL5hX5zFIjN) on this document